Entropic estimation of optimal transport maps: Supplementary results

 as claimed. \end{proof}

 Returning to the empirical process, we obtain by a chaining bound~\citep[Theorem 3.5.1]{GinNic16}

 Recalling that $K \lesssim (1+ \eps^{-d/2})$ completes the proof. \end{proof}

-\begin{lemma} For a convex, compact $K \sse \R^d$, integer $s \geq d/2$, and $M > 0$, let $\cC^s(K;M)$ be the set of $s$-H\"older smooth functions with H\"older norm bounded by $M$.
+\begin{lemma} For a convex, compact $K \sse \R^d$, for any real number $s \geq d/2$, and $M > 0$, let $\cC^s(K;M)$ be the set of $s$-H\"older smooth functions with H\"older norm bounded by $M$.
 For any probability measure $\nu$ with support contained in $K$ and corresponding empirical measure $\nu_n$, we have that

 \end{lemma}

 \begin{proof} We write $\cF$ to be the set of functions in $\cC^s(K;1)$.
 A version of Dudley's chaining bound \cite[see, e.g.,][Theorem 16]{LuxBou04} therefore implies for any $\delta \geq 0$,